Table of Contents

-Again, this cause of the vibration will not be evident from external inspection of the rotating assembly.
+Again, this vibration cause will not be evident from external inspection of the rotating assembly.
 Dismantling of the bowl and extraction of the auger reveals the damage.

-Therefore, the replacement of any missing or broken tiles or damage to the weld-on hard surfacing is critical to the decanter’s vibration-free operation.
+Therefore, replacing any missing or broken tiles or damage to the weld-on hard surfacing is critical to the decanter’s vibration-free operation.

 During regular operation, the separated sludge collects on the decanter bowl wall.
 The sludge stays on the bowl wall due to the bowl rotation’s high centrifugal force.

-During the decanter’s shut-down, the centrifugal force is to longer present due to the absence of bowl rotation.
-If the sludge is not compacted enough, it may dislodge from the upper (top) side of the bowl wall and fall due to gravity (as shown above).
+During the decanter’s shut-down, the centrifugal force is no longer present due to the absence of bowl rotation.
+If the sludge is not compacted enough, it may dislodge from the bowl wall's upper (top) side and fall due to gravity (as shown above).

-Therefore, it is always good to start the conveyor rotation before the bowl rotation during decanter startup.
+Therefore, starting the conveyor rotation before the bowl during the decanter startup is always good.
 This pre-start allows the conveyor to push out any of this ‘fall-over’ sludge before the bowl starts to rotate.

 In practice, however, unanticipated bearing failure is quite rare.
-Under regular operation, telltale signs such as increasing vibration and higher motor current draw point towards a bearing nearing its useful span.
+Under regular operation, telltale signs such as increasing vibration and higher motor current draw toward a bearing nearing its useful span.

 Therefore it is crucial to monitor the vibration levels of a decanter and maintain a data log.
 This performance data can help the operator spot a gradual increase in vibration levels, indicating deteriorating bearings or other wear within the decanter.
-Dolphin Centrifuge control systems offer an optional decanter centrifuge bearing vibration and temperature monitoring and login functionality.
+Dolphin Centrifuge control systems offer optional decanter centrifuge bearing vibration, temperature monitoring, and login functionality.

 In summary, there are several causes of the vibration of decanter centrifuges.
 Some of these causes are to be expected due to the normal wear caused by the usage of the decanter centrifuge.
-However, there are other vibrations that can occur suddenly and can be of catastrophic nature.
-It is critical to root-cause and eliminates the cause of such vibration for the safety and longevity of the equipment and operating personnel.
+However, other vibrations can occur suddenly and can be of catastrophic nature.
+It is critical to the root cause and eliminates the cause of such vibration for the safety and longevity of the equipment and operating personnel.